demergent-labs/azle/the_azle_book/src/azle.md

 ##### Built-in devops

 The IC provides many devops benefits automatically.
-Though currently limited in its scalability, the protocol attempts to remove the need for developers to concern themselves with concepts such as autoscaling, load balancing, uptime, sandboxing, and firewalls.
+Though currently limited in its scalability, the protocol attempts to remove the need for developers to concern themselves with concepts such as autoscaling, load balancing, uptime, sandboxing, and firewalls (TODO maybe sandboxing and firewalls and authentication should be under security).

 Correctly constructed canisters have a simple deploy process and automatically inherit these devops capabilities up unto the current scaling limits of the IC.
 DFINITY engineers are constantly working to remove scalability bottlenecks.